Ruzsel/E-commerce-Sales-Analysis/README.md

 # E-commerce dataset
-### "Searching for insights from e-commerce data using queries in PostgreSQL."
 ## Overview
 The data used is derived from a purely fictional e-commerce platform.
 Regarding the dataset explanation, it goes as follows: